 Oooh, my lucky day!
 I just won a $100 instant prize! #sweepstakes

 Hashtags are also known as #, tags, hash symbols, and hashes.
 There's an alternate spelling: hash tags.

 For a funny take on hashtags and how it would sound if people used them when they talked like they do when they Tweet, watch this hashtag sketch by Jimmy Fallon and Justin Timberlake.

 Hashtags didn't start with Twitter, but social media platforms have made them wildly popular.
 Hashes were used in programming languages and in IRC chat for decades before Twitter user FactoryJoe suggested bringing them to social media in 2007 with the tweet:

 It took another two years for Twitter to take the suggestion to heart.
 In 2009, Twitter began linking hashtags to make them searchable by simply clicking on them.
 The next year, Twitter used hashtags to identify Trending Topics and posted them on their homepage.

 As hashtags became more popular, other social media sites started to pick them up as well.
 You can find hashtags on Google Plus, Instagram, Facebook, Pinterest, and more.

 Why Do People Use Hashtags in Their Posts?

 With so many people posting on social media, it can be hard to find the posts you want to read and the people who discuss topics that interest you.
 There is so much information being posted at any one time that wading through it all is time-consuming and the chance of overlooking something interesting is high.

-Hashtags help solve that problem by making it easy to search for Tweets with hashtags that are interesting to you.
+Hashtags help solve that problem by making it easy to search for Tweets with topics that are interesting to you.
 Some hashtags that sweepstakes fans might enjoy include:

 If you search Twitter for those hashtags, you'll receive a list of all the recent posts people have made about those subjects.
 This is an excellent way to find new social media contests to enter which is important since many Twitter giveaways have a very short entry period.